vasumahesh1/azura/SourceDocs/setting-up.rst

 There are some platform specific things that need to be done.
 Sadly, they are to be done manually.

+.. note:: All build related configs are located in the ``External`` folder

 [REQUIRED] Build Requirements:
 """"""""""""""""""""""""""""""